 Vehicle Abuse and Misuse

 Do you ever worry about other people driving your vehicle?
 When handing over your keys to a valet or mechanic, you will know exactly how your vehicle was treated.
 If your kids drive the car, you can track how they are driving.
 Dash cams with GPS will even provide the route and speed.
-Read this story of a Camaro owner who used an audio recorder to catch mechanics abusing his car.

 Report Bad Drivers

 With roads getting busier, it seems that the number of bad drivers keeps increasing.
 Video evidence from a dash cam can be used to report drunk drivers, distracted drivers, dangerous drivers and road rage incidents.
 Many jurisdictions have programs in place to report bad drivers.
 The dash cam video provides real proof of what happened.
-The following video is an example of an extreme road rage incident.

 Who Makes Dashboard Cameras?